 Students are responsible for making their own international travel arrangements and ground transfer to/from airports.
 Main international airports in London are London Heathrow (LHR) and London Gatwick (LGW.)
-Preferably, fly to Heathrow because you can catch the London Tube for easy and cost effective ground transfer to our housing and central London, when you use the Oyster card.
+Preferably, fly to Heathrow because you can catch the London Tube for easy and cost-effective ground transfer to our housing in central London, when you use the Oyster card.

 Early arrivals/late departures cannot be accommodated.
-Students are expected to arrive in the morning of Tuesday, January 3, which means taking an overnight flight departing from the USA on Monday, January 2, 2017.
-All students will leave flats in the morning of Tuesday, January 17, 2017.
+Students are expected to arrive in the morning of Tuesday, January 3, 2018, which means taking an overnight flight departing from the USA on January 2, 2018.
+All students will leave flats in the morning of January 17, 2018, by 10:00am.

-Students will check in upon arrival the morning of Tuesday, January 3.
-Our first scheduled activity is on that same day but in the early afternoon.
-Use the free time to settle in, take a hot shower, and get some rest.
+Students will check in upon arrival the morning of January 3.
+Our first scheduled activity is on that same day.